Arragh/Colibri/README.md

 Project is in an early stage, please be understanding.

 ## 🚀 Features:
-1) Custom Trie-based routing system using structures and flat arrays.
+1) Custom Trie-based routing system.
 2) Supports up to 16 route parameters.
 3) Protocol support: HTTP, WebSocket.
 4) Proxy requests to internal services.